ludomatics/ludomatics.github.io/README.md

 **Note:** The `templates/exam-template.yaml` contains sample exam data for testing.
 The build script will process all YAML files from the `source/` directory.

 This will:
-- Convert YAML files to JSON (temporary)
+- Convert YAML files to JSON (permanent assets)
-- Embed exam data directly in HTML files
 - Generate individual HTML files in the `exams/` directory
-- Each HTML file contains all exam data and calls `generateExamSheet(examData)`
+- Each HTML file uses ExamService to load data from corresponding JSON files
 - Add auto-generated comments to prevent manual modifications
 - Generate a landing page (`index.html`) with all available exams organized by category
-- Clean up intermediate JSON files (converted from YAML)
+- Keep JSON files as permanent assets for flexible data management

 ### 2. **Add New Exams**